Skip to main content

 • Requires a Windows PC with a discrete GPU

 It should come as no surprise that the Valve Index is on our list as a classic pick for SteamVR since both are created by Valve.
-The Valve Index is aging, and the display resolution is lower than most, but it still hits the sweet spot for many users with a very solid design at a reasonable price for a versatile, PC-based VR system.
+The Valve Index has been around a long time, and the display resolution is lower than most, but it still hits the sweet spot for many users with a very solid design at a reasonable price for a versatile, PC-based VR system.

-The display is sharp, with a wider-than-average 130-degree field of view and one of the best refresh rates at up to 144Hz.
+The display resolution is limited to 1440 x 1600 pixels per eye, but it has a wider-than-average 130-degree field of view and one of the best refresh rates at up to 144Hz.
 The Valve Index is on the heavy side, but it has a very comfortable head strap.
 The Index uses external base stations for tracking, which are more of a hassle to set up, but provide additional options for tracking accessories and specialized controllers.

-This product was launched in 2019.
-Rumors suggest that a new, higher-resolution model is in development, but there have been no recent hints of a launch date.
+A $1,000 Valve Index VR kit includes a headset, two controllers, and two base stations.
+Newer base stations are available but most of this technology has remained unchanged since launching in 2019.
+Rumors suggest that Valve is working on a new, higher-resolution model, but there have been no recent hints of a launch date.
 If you like the look of the Valve Index, it's still a good PCVR headset, despite its age.

 Valve Index